JByfordRew/BlazorStyledTextArea/README.md

   * Remember to add an onClick event handler to accept the typeahead suggestion.

 * `OnCaretChanged` callback with `CaretData`
   * Contains caret index, text length, row, col, top and left position, if at end of line and word typed to caret so far.
   * For typeahead this can be used to position any custom UI to be near the caret and also provide typed text to help derive typeahead or dropdown suggestions.
+Also, start of word top and left to use to position custom typeahead selectors or other interactive overlays.

 ## Examples